ToshioCP/Gtk4-tutorial/gfm/sec24.md

 22     }
 23     finalize_flex ();
 24   }
+25   g_free (contents);
-25   gtk_widget_queue_draw (GTK_WIDGET (da));
+26   gtk_widget_queue_draw (GTK_WIDGET (da));
-26   busy = FALSE;
+27   busy = FALSE;
-27 }
-28
+28 }
+29
-29 static void
+30 static void
-30 resize_cb (GtkDrawingArea *drawing_area, int width, int height, gpointer user_data) {
+31 resize_cb (GtkDrawingArea *drawing_area, int width, int height, gpointer user_data) {
-31   if (surface)
+32   if (surface)
-32     cairo_surface_destroy (surface);
+33     cairo_surface_destroy (surface);
-33   surface = cairo_image_surface_create (CAIRO_FORMAT_ARGB32, width, height);
+34   surface = cairo_image_surface_create (CAIRO_FORMAT_ARGB32, width, height);
-34 }
+35 }
 ~~~

 - 8-13: The static value `busy` holds a status of the interpreter.
 If it is `TRUE`, the interpreter is running and it is not possible to call the interpreter again because it's not a re-entrant program.
 If it is `FALSE`, it is safe to call the interpreter.
-- 14: Now it is about to call the interpreter so changes `busy` to be TRUE.
+- 14: Now it is about to call the interpreter so it changes `busy` to TRUE.
-- 15-16: Gets the contents of GtkTextBuffer.
+- 15-16: Gets the contents of `tb`.
 - 17: The variable `surface` is a static variable.
-It points to a `cairo_surface_t` object.
+It points to a `cairo_surface_t` instance.
-It is generated when the GtkDrawingArea object is realized and whenever it is resized.
+It is created when the GtkDrawingArea instance is realized and whenever it is resized.
 Therefore, `surface` isn't NULL usually.
 But if it is NULL, the interpreter won't be called.
 - 18: Initializes lexical analyzer.
 - 19: Calls parser.
-Parser analyze the program codes syntactically and generate a tree structured data.
+Parser analyzes the program codes syntactically and generate a tree structured data.
 - 20-22: If the parser successfully parsed, it calls `run` (runtime routine).
-- 23: finalize the lexical analyzer.
+- 23: finalizes the lexical analyzer.
+- 25: frees `contents`.
-- 25: Add the drawing area object to the queue to draw.
+- 26: Adds the drawing area widget to the queue to draw.
-- 26: The interpreter program has finished so `busy` is now FALSE.
+- 27: The interpreter program has finished so `busy` is now changed to FALSE.
 - 29-34: A handler of "resized" signal.
-It generates or regenerates a surface object.
+If `surface` isn't NULL, it destroys the old surface.
+Then it creates a new surface.
+Its size is the same as the surface of the GtkDrawingArea instance.

 Other part of `turtleapplication.c` is almost same as the codes of `colorapplication.c` in the previous section.
 The codes of `turtleapplication.c` is in the [turtle directory](../src/turtle).